 - Max new loan amount: $151,103

-The new maximum loan amount does not include an “allowance” for closing costs.
-For an FHA streamline refinance, typical closing costs range between $1,500 and $4,000.
+The new maximum loan amount does not leave room for financing in closing costs.
+For an FHA Streamline Refinance, typical closing costs range between $1,500 and $4,000.
 Though, closing costs can vary widely depending on the lender, borrower characteristics, and the loan amount.

 The good news is that you don’t always have to pay these closing costs out of pocket.

-Streamline loans are in high demand with lenders — overall, they take less time and resources to process compared to other loan types.
-Lenders also don’t have to order an appraisal.
+Streamline loans are in high demand with lenders — overall, they take less time and fewer resources to process compared to other loan types.
+Lenders also don’t have to order a home appraisal.
 This minimizes the risk of wasted time and energy if the home’s value does not appraise for the expected amount.

 Lenders also don’t have to do income verification for the new loan.
-If you’ve been paying your mortgage, lenders assume you’ll continue to do so when you have a lower monthly payment.
+They don’t have to calculate your debt-to-income ratio.
+If you’ve been paying your monthly mortgage payment, lenders assume you’ll continue to do so when you have a lower monthly payment.

 Ever wonder how lenders are able to waive thousands of dollars in fees?

-FHA streamline refinance applicants have the power to lower their FHA closing costs by negotiating the lender pay them.
+FHA Streamline Refinance applicants have the power to lower their FHA closing costs by negotiating with the lender to pay them.
+It never hurts to ask.

 FHA Streamline Refinance Closing Costs